glpi-project/doc-agent/source/tasks/remote-inventory.rst

 Without remote registration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You also can use the ``--remote`` option of glpi-agent to process a remote without registering it:
+You also can use the ``--remote`` option of :doc:`../man/glpi-agent` to process a remote without registering it:

 .. prompt:: bash